Free technical help for digital creators - music, video, art, photography, graphic & web design

 Components of a subtractive synthesiser

-Each components part of a subtractive synthesiser belongs to one of 3 "groups" according to its function ...
+Each component part of a subtractive synthesiser belongs to one of 3 "categories" according to its function ...

-1. Controllers These are the parts which the musicians uses to play the instrument and include ... the keyboard, pitch and modulation wheels and any foot pedals.
+1. Controllers: These are the parts which the musicians uses to play the instrument, and include ... the keyboard, pitch and modulation wheels and foot pedals.

 Sound source (Oscillators)